 In Streetcar, for instance, the players' tile holdings are made public, but their connection goals are hidden and must be deduced.
 In Sluff Off! and Nyet!, the players' bids reveal considerably more about the strength of their hand [particularly in what suits] than a typical trick-taking bidding phase does.
 In Turn the Tide, the players' hands of cards are not redealt after each round of play, but simply passed to the next player in order.

 He seems to go wherever the wind blows, focusing most recently on mid-weight Euros like Pergamon and Milestones.
 I'd like to see him get back to his trick-taking and funky-auction roots; his designs in these areas are among the best offerings in those genres.
 I seem to have been a small part of a spark of interest that seems to have recently been lit under the long-languishing MarraCash, and hope that continues.

-Games that share traits with Dorra's designs include Basari, Doge, GOPS / Beat the Buzzard, Metropolys, and Nicht die Bohne!.
+Games that share traits with Dorra's designs include Basari, Doge, GOPS / What the Heck?, Metropolys, and Nicht die Bohne!.

 A man neither wizard nor warrior princess, Stefan Feld designs games about:

 Efficient management of actions and infrastructure in pursuing competing demands.

 Feld's games are nearly always multifaceted, full of many interlocking mechanisms and subsystems, but the thing that binds them is an emphasis on action diversity and action efficiency within the framework of a system with either very clear "limits to growth" behavior or a system of "demand" thresholds placed on the player by the game or their opponents [in the latter case, the mechanism chosen is typically majority scoring].